OSC/ood-documentation/develop/_sources/customization.rst.txt

 - ``xdmod_widget_job_efficiency`` - the XDMoD widget for job efficiency
 - ``xdmod_widget_jobs`` - the XDMoD widget for job information

-This feature also allows for administrators to administrators to *add* custom widgets.
+This feature also allows for administrators to *add* custom widgets.
-Simply drop new files into ``/etc/ood/config/dashboard/views/dashboard`` and reference them in the configuration.
+Simply drop new files into ``/etc/ood/config/dashboard/views/widgets`` and reference them in the configuration.
 These partial files can be any format Rails recognizes, notably ``.html`` or ``.html.erb`` extensions.

+Also if you use subdirectories under widgets, they can be referenced by relative paths.
+For example ``views/widgets/cluster/_my_cluster_widget.html.erb`` would be referenced in the configuration as ``cluster/my_cluster_widget``.

 .. warning::